Home

 3D Motion Capture

-A lot of mention about 3D Motion Capture – what is it?
-More importantly, what does “markerless” motion capture mean?
-After a year in development the TCPR/Simi Tennis Application is moving forward fast to change tennis player development forever.
+TCPR utilizes the most advanced system for 3D Motion Capture in the world.
+Recent breakthroughs allow the process to be “markerless”.
+Now, after a year in development the TCPR/Simi Tennis Application promises to change tennis stroke understanding and player development in a very profound way.
 Learn more about the process of Markerless 3D Motion Capture…

 TCPR has begun the largest tennis research project in biomechanics history.
 We invite players to come to our Court 16 lab by appointment.
 Five minutes of hitting strokes will provide valuable data for the future of the sport.
 In return, participants will receive a biomechanical summary of their technique – a win-win!